bhargavmodak/streamlit-google-oauth/README.md

 ### ↝ TLDR

 Supabase's [Python Client](https://supabase.com/docs/reference/python/introduction) provides the [Sign in user through OAuth](https://supabase.com/docs/reference/python/auth-signinwithoauth) method to authenticate users using OAuth providers like Google, but doesn't directly open the OAuth provider's login page, and even when manually opened, returns the token pair in the [URL Fragement](https://developer.mozilla.org/en-US/docs/Web/API/URL/hash).

+Redirecting to the OAuth provider's login page within the streamlit community cloud iframe environment is an open issue in Streamlit.
+[Check it out here ↗](https://github.com/streamlit/streamlit/issues/7123)

 This demo app prevents the token pair from being exposed indefinitely, and also use local storage to persist the token pair, by using [streamlit-js.]
 Then it uses the token pair to set session in Supabase, and uses the session to fetch user data.